 Volunteer trips take you to places you otherwise might never go, to do things you otherwise might never do and to meet people you might never otherwise meet.

 You’ll make a difference in others’ lives and they will make a difference in yours.
 Simply put, there is joy and self-discovery that comes with giving to others.
 And you’ll have fun doing it, too.

-Marty is a retired US Air Force officer and university engineering professor with extensive international experience, having served in Europe and traveled to more than 60 countries, including many in East and West Africa and throughout Southeast Asia.
+Marty is a retired US Air Force officer and university engineering professor with extensive international experience, having served in Europe and traveled to 67 countries, including many in East and West Africa and throughout Southeast Asia.
 He’s a former Fulbright Scholar who taught at Singapore’s top science and engineering university.
 Marty coordinated his first service trip with DWC in 2014 when he led a team of students working with Equitable Cambodia to build sanitary latrines in villages and then did the same in Nepal in 2019.
-He currently lives in Colorado with his wife of 37 years, two sons, and three grandsons and enjoys hiking, cycling, photography, and helping at his son’s craft brewery.
+He currently lives in Colorado with his wife of 38 years, two sons, and three grandsons and enjoys hiking, cycling, photography, and helping at his son’s craft brewery.

 Are You Ready To Go?